 In step 7 in Figure 6.1.3.2-1 when 5G AKA is used; or in step 5 in Figure 6.1.3.1-1 when EAP-AKA’ is used, at the receipt of the RAND and AUTN, if the verification of the AUTN fails, then the USIM indicates to the UE the reason for failure and in the case of a synchronisation failure passes the AUTS parameter (see TS 33.102 [9]) to the UE.

 If 5G AKA is used: The ME shall respond with NAS message Authentication Failure with a CAUSE value indicating the reason for failure.
-In case of a synchronisation failure of AUTN (as described in TS 33.102 [9]), the UE shall also include encrypted AUTS that the plaintext AUTS was provided by the USIM.
-Upon receipt of an authentication failure message, the AMF/SEAF may initiate new authentication towards the UE. (see TS 24.501 [35]).
+In case of a synchronisation failure of AUTN (as described in TS 33.102 [9]), the UE should also include encrypted AUTS that the plaintext AUTS was provided by the USIM.
+In case of a MAC failure, the UE should generate and encrypt a random number as same length as the AUTS.
+Upon receipt of an authentication failure message from AUSF, the AMF/SEAF may initiate new authentication towards the UE.

-The AUTS encryption is done by following: The UE generates a keystream by computing HMAC-SHA-256 with a KEY and RAND as input.
+The AUTS and failure code encryption is done by following: The UE generates a keystream by computing HMAC-SHA-256 with a KEY and RAND as input.
 If the UE has stored a KAUSF, the KEY is the KAUSF, otherwise the KEY is 256-bit string of all 0s.
-The UE uses a bit per bit binary addition of the AUTS and the keystream.
+The UE uses a bit per bit binary addition of failure code, the AUTS and the keystream.

 If EAP-AKA’ is used: The UE shall proceed as described in RFC 4187 [21] and RFC 5448 [12] for EAP-AKA’.

-6.2.1.2.1.2 Synchronization failure recovery in Home Network
+6.2.1.2.1.2 Synchronization failure recovery and MAC failure in Home Network

-Upon receiving an authentication failure message with synchronisation failure (encrtyped AUTS) from the UE, the SEAF sends an Nausf_UEAuthentication_Authenticate Request message with a "synchronisation failure indication" to the AUSF.
+Upon receiving an authentication failure message with encrtyped AUTS/random number and failure code from the UE, the SEAF sends a Nausf_UEAuthentication_Authenticate Request message with the encrypted AUTS/random number and failure code to the AUSF.
 The AUSF generates a keystream by computing HMAC-SHA-256 with a KEY and RAND sent to the UE in the preceding Authentication Request as input.
 If the AUSF has stored a KAUSF that generated during previously successful authentication, the KEY is the KAUSF, otherwise the KEY is 256-bit string of all 0s.
-The AUSF uses a bit per bit binary addition of the encypted AUTS and the keystream to get the plaintext AUTS.
-The AUSF then sends an Nudm_UEAuthentication_Get Request message to the UDM/ARPF, together with the following parameters:
+The AUSF uses a bit per bit binary addition of the encrypted AUTS/random number and failure code and the keystream to get the plaintext AUTS/random number and failure code.

+Note: if the KEY is the KAUSF and the failure code is not synchronization failure or MAC failure, the KEY is changed into 256-bit string of all 0s for decrypting the encrypted AUTS/random number and failure code.

+If the failure code is synchronization failure, the AUSF then sends a Nudm_UEAuthentication_Get Request message to the UDM/ARPF, together with the following parameters:

 - RAND sent to the UE in the preceding Authentication Request, and